guilhermemg/app-flickrperson/README.md

 *  Create an account in PyBossa
 *  Copy under your account profile your API-KEY
-*  Run python createTasks.py -u http://crowdcrafting.org -k API-KEY
+*  Run python createTasks.py -s http://localhost/pybossa -k API-KEY -c
 *  Open with your browser the Applications section and choose the FlickrPerson app.
 This will open the presenter for this demo application.

 Documentation